AndreyLevchenko/CV/README.md

 ### Mohami (January 2017 - February 2021)

-Atlassian Plugin developer in company that is leader on Atlassian Marketplace
+Atlassian Plugin developer in company that was leader on Atlassian Marketplace
 - Active role in development of more than 20 products for Atlassian Jira, Confluence and Bitbucket
 - Design of high performance event processing in clustered environment
 - Constant improvements of product security
-- Troubleshooting of real customers issues
+- Level 3 customer support

 ### Topshelf Solutions (September 2011 - December 2016)